kshedden/case_studies/methods/writing-tips.md

   variables may support a causal interpretation, even though it is not viewed as being a technique from causal inference.

-- In general, demonstrating causality is a trade-off between rigor and power.
+- Demonstrating causality is often a trade-off between rigor and power.
 Causal inference tends to favor rigor even when a great sacrifice of power results.
   Mainstream regression analysis favors a different balance in which some effort is made to promote a causal interpretation (e.g. by controlling for known confounders), but efforts to achieve causality are balanced with efforts to maintain power.

 ## Graphics